JHodgkins/MSP4-MovieBox/docs/testing/TESTING.md

 ![User stories - Site owner q4](/docs/testing/user_stories_testing_images/site_owner/site_owner_question_4.png)

-Located within every registered user’s profile is a breakdown of every purchase a customer has made, the listing includes a view purchase link where they can see a historic receipt of.
-When they purchased the item.
+Located within every registered user’s profile is a breakdown of every purchase a customer has made, the listing includes a view purchase link where they can see a historic receipt of when they purchased the item.

 - __As the site owner, I want to encourage users to visit clearance and sale areas.__